 Our courses have been designed for flexible part-time study.

 - Most short courses are broken up into one class per week, and run for several consecutive weeks.

 - Classes are generally held at the same times each week, and (where possible) in the same classroom or studio.

 - Class duration times are typically 2-3 hours each.

-- Most of our courses are presented by one tutor.
+- Most of our courses are taught by one tutor.
 These tutors will be your main point-of-contact throughout your studies.